What is an Engineered Cold Cell?

 The Alvin S. Glenn Detention Center in Richland County, South Carolina, the city of Columbia, South Carolina's jail, is home to a hypothermic "cold cell," that killed inmate Bobby Ray Mott in 2003.

-This March 2003 article3 appeared in the state capital's newspaper, The State, that read:
+This February 2003 article3 appeared in The Go Up State, that read:

 A mentally ill Richland County, S.C., jail inmate found in his cell with profound hypothermia was given adequate care during his incarceration and no one did anything wrong, county officials said last week.